Love and Dazzle

 The overall theme here is hardiness in cold climates.
 Good branching and bud count, as well as healthy foliage, are other primary goals.

 Doubles are another challenge for northern breeders.
 In some cultivars, the doubling trait is seen mostly or only on rebloom, but with limited rebloom in our climate, we need doubling to occur on initial scapes.
-I work with both diploid and tetraploid doubles, and one of my first introductions, ‘Ambrosia Rows’, is a diploid double.
-We will introduce a new diploid double in 2010.
+I work with both diploid and tetraploid doubles.
+To date, my double introductions include ‘Ambrosia Rows’, ‘Peach Flurry’, and ‘Solid Gold Spats’—all diploids.
+(For a tet double, watch for a 2018 announcement!)
+Note that strong fragrance is a bonus with ‘Peach Flurry’!

 Please get in touch if you have any questions or comments!